-Continuation in the Honors in Mathematics and Economics program requires a minimum GPA of 3.0 in the previous Fall/Winter.
-Graduation requires a minimum GPA of 3.0 on ★24 in each Fall/Winter.
+Continuation in the Honors in Mathematics and Economics program requires successful completion of at least $\star$ 24 with a minimum 3.0 GPA in the previous Fall/Winter.
+Graduation requires the successful completion of at least $\star$ 24 with a minimum 3.0 GPA in each Fall/Winter.